yousoumar/linkedin/readme.md

 ```
 copy .env.example .env
 ```

 ⚠️: make sure all variables are populated.
+Give fake value for `VITE_GOOGLE_OAUTH_CLIENT_ID` if you do not want to test Oauth 2.0 and OIDC.

 Install dependencies: